paupenin/andorran-space-program-challenge/README.md

 The burocrats of the Andorran Space Program decided that from now on item variants wihout quantity should not appear.

-Unfourtanetly we cannot modify data in the production database because the password got lost.
+Unfourtanetly we cannot modify data in the production database because the paper where we have written the password got eaten by a cow.

 **Radiation Shielding**

-We developed a new material called "Andorranium" made with dried tobacco leaves, cheap alcohol, and Youtubers, it provides Space radiation protection allowing our materials to last longer in space.
+We developed a new material called "Andorranium" made with dried tobacco leaves and cheap alcohol, it provides Space radiation protection allowing our space gear to last longer in space.

-This new material is still in development and it's values can be 1, 2 or 3 depending if Youtuber's car is a Porsche (1), Ferrari (2), or Lamborgini (3).
+This new material is still in development and has three categories: Level 1, Level 2 and Level 3 depending on the materials mixture.

-All new products that uses Andorranium can have a `radiationShielding` value.
-All products without Andorranium should be considered with a radiation shielding of 0.
+All new products that have Andorranium must store the Radiation Shielding.
+All products without Andorranium should be considered as a Level 0 radiation shielding.

+If the mixture has more tobacco than alcohol the Radiation Shielding must be Level 1, if they add more alcohol than tobacco must be Level 3, and if they are equal Level 1.

 ## Challenge Objectives: